 P2096 is one of the many codes related to the engine’s air to fuel ratio.
 In the case of the P2096 OBD2 code, it indicates a lean condition downstream of the catalytic converter.
-There are a lot of different factors that can cause this, from vacuum leaks to a damaged fuel pump.
+Many different factors can cause this, from vacuum leaks to a damaged fuel pump.

 The good news is, most of these components have their own trouble codes, which will also trigger when there is a problem.
-This makes your OBD2 scanner the most important tool in your arsenal when it comes to clearing a P2096 trouble code.
+This makes your OBD2 scanner an essential tool in your arsenal when it comes to clearing a P2096 trouble code.

 P2096 Code Definition (Generic): Post Catalyst Fuel Trim System Too Lean Bank 1